 Step One: Cut Tree Down

-Well this may seem like an odd step…but luckily we had a dying tree/shrub in our front yard.
+Well this may seem like an odd step but luckily we had a dying tree/shrub in our front yard.
 We were cutting it down with the chainsaw, when we realized it would be perfect for our cat tree.
+If you don’t have a dying tree to cut down, then check out Facebook Marketplace to see if anyone has any old branches they’re trying to get rid of.

 Step Two: Let the Tree Dry Out

 We live in Texas so we let our tree “dry out” in our driveway for a few months.
 Why does it need to “dry out”?
 Well before you cut the tree down, it was alive and full of water on the inside.
-So if you decide to stand a branch/log upright in your house without drying it out…you could potentially end up with a puddle of water on your floor…definitely not ideal!!
-So…be patient…and let it dry out.
+So if you decide to stand a branch/log upright in your house without drying it out, then you could potentially end up with a puddle of water on your floor.
+Definitely not ideal!!
+So be patient and let it dry out.

 Step Three: Remove Bark